Skip to content

 Even with increased availability to the masses, gentlemen's fashion was still heavily influenced by the upper echelons of society, especially the whims of royalty.
 HRH Prince Albert, the Queen's husband and royal consort, was youthful at the time of his wife's coronation and was fastidious in his appearance, immortalizing him as the poster-boy for this early era's elegance -- what he wore in public most often became the latest fashion rage.

 Vests / Waist Coats - Not all early Victorian fashion was somber-toned; wearing a brightly-hued waistcoat (and/or tie) was the manner in which a gentleman added a pop of color and personality to his ensemble.
-Open trade routes to Asia, opulent damask, rich jacquard and silk fabric drove down the cost of import of these desirable fabrics -- no white shirtsleeves were complete without a dashing waistcoat.
-For business, conservative dark vests in wool or cotton appointed bankers, bean counters and merchants.
-As it was considered impolite, if not plain uncouth, for a man to be seen in bare shirtsleeves by anyone other than his wife, even laborers donned utilitarian vests of denim, dock canvas and heavier cotton.
+Open trade routes to Asia drove down the import cost of these desirable fabrics -- no white shirtsleeves were complete without a dashing waistcoat - and often more than one for the true Romantic dandy!

-Shirts - A white starched shirt was still the staple in dress shirts and as elaborate cravat styles of the preceding Regency era fell out of favor, shirt collars began to change.
-Shorter collars were common as well as a folded down wing tip style.
+As these fell out of favor however, shirt collars began to change.
+Shorter collars became common as the decades progressed.
+The collars could be separate or attached to the shirt, and, in the 1860s, were increasingly worn folded down like men's shirts of today.
 Detachable collars and cuffs were expected for dressier or formal occasions.
 Work shirt styles were less rigid and included full-placket and pull-over styles, bib fronts and a wide selection of colors, stripes and patterns.

 Shop Complete Outfits Return to Top